 Continuing director education is provided during portions of regular board and committee meetings and focuses on the topics necessary to enable the board to consider effectively issues before them at that time (such as new regulatory or accounting standards).
 The education often takes the form of "white papers," covering timely subjects or topics, which a director can review before the meeting and ask questions about during the meeting.
 The audit committee devotes a meeting each year to educating the committee members about new accounting rules and standards, and topics that are necessary to having a good understanding of our accounting practices and financial statements.
 The generation oversight committee uses site visits as a regular part of education for its members; the committee holds each meeting at a different generating station (nuclear, fossil or hydro) and the agenda always includes a briefing by local plant management, a tour of the facility and lunch with plant personnel.
-Continuing director education seminars on corporate governance or other topics relevant to their service as directors.
+Continuing director education also involves individual directors' attendance at director education seminars.
+The company pays the cost for any director to attend outside director education seminars on corporate governance or other topics relevant to their service as directors.